Prepare a Custom Dataset

 lines.append(f"{cls_id} {xc:.6f} {yc:.6f} {bw:.6f} {bh:.6f}")

-out_dir.joinpath(xml_path.stem + ".txt").write_text("\n".join(lines))A starter dataset to practice on
+out_dir.joinpath(xml_path.stem + ".txt").write_text("\n".join(lines))Link to this sectionA starter dataset to practice on#

 Ultralytics ships several "tiny" datasets you can use as templates: coco8, coco128, african-wildlife, crack-seg.
 They're small enough to download and inspect, big enough to actually train on: